arcanelabsio — zsh — Getting started with drive_sync_flutter

 Getting started with drive_sync_flutter

 drive_sync_flutter is a Dart package that adds bidirectional Google Drive sync to a Flutter app — in both directions, with SHA-256 change detection and conflict resolution.
-This guide takes you from an empty project to a working sync in about ten minutes.
+This guide takes you from an empty project to a working sync in about ten minutes, using the last published version, 1.2.0.

-The library is published on pub.dev at v1.2.0 and lives at arcanelabsio/drive_sync_flutter on GitHub.
+The library is published on pub.dev at v1.2.0 (final) and lives at arcanelabsio/drive_sync_flutter on GitHub.

 Install